-Research has shown that changing your sleep environment and bedtime behaviors is one of the most effective ways to combat insomnia.
-Even if you decide to use sleeping pills or medications in the short term, experts recommend making changes in your lifestyle and bedtime behavior as a long-term remedy to sleep problems.
-Behavioral and environmental changes can have more of a positive impact on sleep than sleeping pills, sleep aids, or other medications, without the risk of side effects or dependence.
+Research has shown that changing your lifestyle and sleep habits is the best way to combat insomnia.
+Even if you decide to use sleeping pills or medications in the short term, experts recommend making changes to your lifestyle and bedtime behavior as a long-term remedy to sleep problems.
+Behavioral and environmental changes can have more of a positive impact on sleep than medication, without the risk of side effects or dependence.

 Relaxation techniques as an alternative to sleeping pills